State-owned enterprises of China: Xi Jinping administration

 The overarching principle of SOE reform is to firmly implement the Party's leadership and the modern enterprise system.
 This principle creates a political governance system in China's SOEs—a Party-dominated governance system characterized by Party leadership, state ownership, Party cadre management, Party participation in corporate decision-making, and intra-Party supervision.

 Xi emphasizes the leadership function of the CCP in SOEs and states that SOEs must make the party their "political core".
 He emphasizes the importance of CCP branches within SOEs.
 CCP branches within China's SOEs are the governing bodies which make important decisions and inculcate its ideology.
 In 2019, a CCP rule required SOE articles of association to require that major decisions must be discussed by the SOE's party committee before they are considered by management or by the board of directors.

+By 2019, the Chinese government had disposed of 95% of central-level "zombie SOEs" which were "effectively insolvent but kept alive only by continuous bank loans and government subsidies".
+Around one-third of those SOEs went bankrupt, and the rest were reorganized through mergers and acquisitions and internal restructuring.

 Since 2020, SOEs have been directed to hire more recent university graduates in order to reduce youth unemployment.

 In 2023, multiple state-owned enterprises, including Shanghai Municipal Investment Group, established internal People's Armed Forces Departments run by the People's Liberation Army.
 They are expected "to work together with grassroots organizations to collect intelligence and information, dissolve and/or eliminate security concerns at the budding stage," according to the People's Liberation Army Daily.

 In 2024, the Chinese government announced SOE management would be assessed based on stock market performance.